anastasia-morf/EMSC4033-project/ProjectPlanner.md

 But these make use of additional data analysis packages (e.g. Pyleoclim, Geochron), that require some dependencies unavailable to Windows.

-My project will build on this existing documentation (more information can be found on the official [LiPD Utilities’s documentation](https://nickmckay.github.io/LiPD-utilities/python/index.html) and [Linked Earth Wiki](http://wiki.linked.earth/Using_LiPD_files)).

-My aim for this project is to provide a simpler, more straight-foward documentation though a generalised plotter notebook that can help teach new users how to install and use the `LiPD` package, which can serve as a motivation for more scientists to make use of this package.
+My project will build on this existing documentation (more information can be found on the official [LiPD Utilities’s documentation](https://nickmckay.github.io/LiPD-utilities/python/index.html) and [Linked Earth Wiki](http://wiki.linked.earth/Using_LiPD_files)) and aim to provide a simpler, more straight-foward documentation though a generalised plotter notebook that can help teach new users how to install and use the `LiPD` package, which can serve as a motivation for more scientists to make use of this package.

 ## Resources & Timeline